CALL TODAY 805-876-6756

 Conventional medicine separates doctors based on their specialties (e.g., neurology, gynecology, endocrinology), effectively arranging medical care into separate silos.
 Functional Nutrition is holistic, in that one clinician looks at all aspects of the patient, instead of saying, “Oh, that sounds like a hormone problem.
 That’s not my department.”

-Functional Nutrition is a different approach, with methodology and tools that are specifically designed to prevent and treat chronic diseases.
+Functional Medicine is a different approach, with methodology and tools that are specifically designed to prevent and treat chronic diseases.